Our Board

 We are governed by an experienced Board of Directors who volunteer their time and expertise to lead the association.

-Kevin De Souza – Board Deputy Chairperson
+Kevin De Souza – Board Chair

 Kevin is a practising lawyer.
 He grew up in Singapore and has been involved in social justice and human rights issues for nearly 40 years.
 He was previously involved with the UNHCR as a refugee lawyer.
 He served on the board of CASE for Refugees from 2005 to 2010.
 Kevin was previously detained as a political prisoner in Singapore and this experience continues to motivate him to participate in society, seeking the advancement of human dignity, especially among the vulnerable in our society.